Yashasvidasi/supervaisor-task/README.md

 2. Creating new relationship types
 3. Adding more steps to represent a more complex process
 4. Implementing filtering or grouping mechanisms based on node properties

+## SETUP
+1. git clone this repository
+2. npm install or yarn install